NCAR/vast/content/news/20230518-sperr-presentation.md

 layout: staticpage
 ---

-VAST staff Samuel Li has presented his latest research on lossy data compression at the *37th IEEE International Parallel & Distributed Processing Symposium*, or IPDPS, in St. Petersburg, Florida.
+VAST project scientist Samuel Li  presented his latest research on lossy data compression at the *37th IEEE International Parallel & Distributed Processing Symposium*, or IPDPS, in St. Petersburg, Florida.
 In this presentation, Sam described high-level designs of **SPERR**, a wavelet-based